lihaokun/StrongSfTriDec/README.md

-# StrongSfTriDec
+# SfStrongTriDec
-SrongSfTriDec is short for strong square-free triangular decomposition (SFSTD).
+SfStrongTriDec is short for square-free strong triangular decomposition (SFSTD).
 We propose an algorithm for SFSTD of zero-dimensional polynomial systems in our paper.
 ## Code
 All code is in "SFSTD.mpl".